What do the clubs say they stand for?

 In between the drug and racism scandals, Collingwood also kept the media busy with a couple of sex scandals.
 In 2010, Collingwood players Dayne Beams and John McCarthy celebrated the club’s grand final victory with a gangbang of a young university student, who later claimed to have been pressured into the group sex before being raped by one of the player’s friends.
 In 2016, Collingwood players Dane Swan, Travis Cloke, along with former teammates Tony Armstrong and Lachie Keefe, took naked selfies and forwarded them on women who were not their partners.
 The pictures ended up in Woman’s Day magazine.
 In 2018, Dane Swan was in the news again after he made a complaint to police after a sex tape that he starred in was uploaded to the internet without his consent.
-In 2019, he was in the news for making jokes about borderline sexual assault with references to positions like the "Dirty Ralph" and "Dirty Dane".
-According to the players, a Dirty Dane refers to a man who is rebuffed by a woman who wants to sleep.
+In 2019, Swans was again in the news for making sexual assault jokes with references to positions like the "Dirty Ralph" and "Dirty Dane".
+According to Swan, a Dirty Dane refers to a man who is rebuffed by a woman who wants to sleep.
 As a result, he masturbates and then ejaculates on the woman’s face, forcing her to wake up and mumble like a Danish person.
 Finally, in 2020, star player Jordan De Goey was charged with sexual assault.

 While Collingwood’s scandals have been good for the media wanting to provide running commentary, they have also been good for Collingwood's popularity.
 In their 1990 grand final winning year, the Pies had a membership of just under 15,000.
 By 2018, after almost three decades of scandal, membership had reached almost 75,000.

 There is an Australians adage that defines the difference between a friend and a mate with some criminal vernacular.
 Specifically,